NET WORTH: $2.1 billion

-OVERVIEW: Ram Shriram and his wife Vijay move their philanthropy through the education-focused Dhanam Foundation.
+OVERVIEW: Ram Shriram and his wife Vijay do their grantmaking through the education-focused Dhanam Foundation.
 The foundation does not maintain a website and lacks transparency about grantmaking guidelines; it directs millions to a donor-advised fund, making the full scope of the family's grantmaking tough to get a handle on.
 Shriram is a trustee and major donor to Stanford, and a funder of education nonprofits in India.
 His wife Vijay Shriram is also heavily involved in Stanford’s early education efforts.

 BACKGROUND: Kavitark "Ram" Shriram grew up in India, where he studied at the University of Madras.
 He started working in tech at Bell-Northern Research and his job eventually brought him to Silicon Valley.
 In 1994, he became a vice president at Netscape before it sold to AOL.
 He later became president of Junglee, a search engine that specialized in e-commerce, before it sold to Amazon.
 Shriram later served as VP of Business Development at Amazon.
 In 2000, he left Amazon to start his own venture capital firm, Sherpalo, which supports companies like StumbleUpon.
 Shriram invested a half-million in Page and Brin and is one of their first major investors.

-EDUCATION & RESEARCH: One of Shriram’s biggest interests is education.
+EDUCATION & RESEARCH: Education is one of Shriram’s biggest priorities.
 He has been a supporter of Magic Bus, which engages marginalized children in India to mainstream education.
-He has also backed Roshni, a nonprofit based in Dehli that helps Muslim girls get an education.
+He has also supported Roshni, a nonprofit based in Dehli that helps Muslim girls get an education.

 Shriram and Vijay are also very involved in education efforts at Stanford, where Shriram is a trustee and from which the couple's daughters graduated.
 They have funded the Shriram Family Professorship in Science Education and the Shriram Family Fellowship in Science Education, both in the Graduate School of Education.
 They also have given to The Stanford Fund for Undergraduate Education and other annual funds.
 They also gave a $57 million donation to Stanford to fund the Shriram Center for Bioengineering & Chemical Engineering.